 Maxwell Food Centre joins the list of hawker centres that now allow groups of five people to dine together, making it a good time to revisit one of the more popular eateries in Singapore.
-Here’s a guide to some of the better food stalls there.
+Here’s a guide to some of the better Maxwell food hawker stalls.

 The food centre originally started in 1929 as a wet market built on top of Chinese burial grounds.
 It lasted through the Japanese Occupation and housed a community kitchen that fed the poor and displaced after the war.
 It was renovated into its current form and opened in 1987.